PaperMC/velocitypowered.com/docs/deployment/tuning.md

 There is no "one-size-fits-all" hardware recommendation, only general guidelines for the amount of players you can expect:

 * Prefer lots of cores but lower clock speeds.
 Unlike the Minecraft server, Velocity can actually benefit from the extra cores and single-threaded performance is not as important.
-* You should have always have enough memory to run Velocity, including room for JVM overhead and for your operating system.
+* You should always have enough memory to run Velocity, including room for JVM overhead and for your operating system.
 For a rough minimum recommended memory amount, double the size of the proxy heap and then add 2GB.
 For instance, for a proxy with a 2GB heap, plan on getting at least 6GB of memory.
 * Disk speed is unimportant.
 A solid-state drive is nice to have but not strictly required.
 Likewise, disk capacity is unimportant as well.

 ### Special notes regarding speculative execution security vulnerabilities